-Model Association Description Direct Usually associated with views Views provide the abstraction mechanism that best facilitates integration with existing customer tables.
-Indirect Usually associated with tables Customer tables probably don't match the structure required by the driver.
+Model Association Description Indirect Usually associated with tables Target database tables probably don't match the structure required by the driver.
 Therefore, it's usually necessary to create intermediate staging tables that do match the structure that the driver requires.
-Although the structures might match, it is highly unlikely.
+Direct Usually associated with views Views provide the abstraction mechanism that best facilitates integration with the target database tables.